Frequently Asked Questions (FAQ)

 A: Please refer to How to perform perfect code conversion by STGuru.

 C4.
-How to convert MS Word, Excel, PowerPoint, Access... and files in many other non-txt formats?
+How to convert Microsoft Word, Excel, PowerPoint, Access... and files in many other non-txt formats?

 A: